LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 sealing the release mechanism against moisture.
 This protective measure helps prevent icing or fouling, ensuring reliable operation in various weather conditions.

+### Bottom Anchor
+Provides a swiveling attachment point for the payload to be secured to the cutdown.

 ## Configuration